sibradzic/upp/README.md

       UPP is able to parse and modify binary data structures of PowerPlay tables commonly found on certain AMD Radeon GPUs.
-Drivers on recent AMD GPUs allow PowerPlay tables to be dynamically modified on runtime, which may be known as "soft-PowerPlay" in coin-mining community.
-On Linux, the PP table is by default found at:
+Drivers on recent AMD GPUs allow PowerPlay tables to be dynamically modified on runtime, which may be known as "soft PowerPlay tables".
+On Linux, the PowerPlay table is by default found at:

          /sys/class/drm/card0/device/pp_table